rakesh81004/TriNit-HacKings-EC01/README.md

 Essential for accurate transformations and projections.

 Machine learning:
-Used in neural networks for processing floating-point weights and and biases.
+Used in neural networks for processing floating-point weights and biases.
 Scientific computing
  Needed for solving equations, simulations, and precise calculations.
 The goal is to design a reliable and efficient algorithm for multiplying matrices with floating-point numbers.
 Achieving this requires careful attention to numerical stability, memory optimization, and computational performance, ensuring accurate results while using resources effectively.

 Video Explanation: